magnesj/ResInsight/docs/WellLogsAndPlots.md

 The first group of options controls all the input needed to setup the data extraction for the curve - Well Path, Case, and result value.
 The selection of result value is somewhat different between geomechanical cases and Eclipse cases.
 In addition you can select what timestep to address if the selected property is a dynamic one.

 <div class="note">
-Placing keyboard focus in the <b>Time Step</b> drop-downbox will allow you to use the arrow keys to quickly step through the timesteps while watching the changes in the curve.
+Placing keyboard focus in the <b>Time Step</b> drop-downbox will allow you to use the arrow keys or the mouse wheel to quickly step through the timesteps while watching the changes in the curve.
 </div>

 The disply name of a curve is normally generated automatically.
 The options grouped below **Auto Name** can be used to tailor the length and content of the curve name.